Assisted reproduction technologies: parenthood and the law

 Legally, the parentage of babies that come from donated genetic material is decided at the state level, either through state legislation defining parentage or by the state district court interpreting such legislation (or the lack thereof).

 This means that the Colorado legislature will be the ones to initially decide if babies born in our state from donated eggs and sperm will be considered to be the children of their genetic “donors” or the ones who intended to become parents and sought assistance from medical experts.
 Specifically, Colorado has decided that a parent-child relationship does not exist between a third-party egg or sperm donor and “a child of assisted reproduction.”
-(See Colorado Revised Statutes §§ 15-11-120(2), 19-1-103(44.5) and 19-106.)
+(See Colorado Revised Statutes §§ 15-11-120(2), 19-1-103(1) and 19-4-106.)
 Where there is a dispute over whether a person has acted as a “donor” or not, the district court will review the facts to make a determination of parentage.
 (See, e.g., In the Interest of R.C., 775 P.2d 27 (Colo.
 1989)(known semen donor is legal parent where he and the unmarried recipient agree that the known donor would have parental rights and expressly agreed at the time of the insemination that the donor would be treated as the father of any child so conceived); In re Parental Responsibilities of A.R.L., 318 P.3d 581 (Colo.
 Ct.
 App.
-2013)( in the context of a same-sex relationship, a child may have two legal mothers such that the known donor is not a parent).)
+2013)( in the context of a same-sex relationship, a child may have two legal mothers such that the known donor is not a parent).

 Laws in this area are evolving almost as quickly as the technology itself, and oftentimes decisions about parentage or ethical considerations are case- and fact-specific.
-To learn more about the relevant legal issues concerning assistive reproductive technologies, including making sure that gestational carrier agreements are legally binding and that the proper intended parents will be designated the legal parents, contact an experienced family attorney at the Colorado law offices of Grob & Eirich, LLC.
+To learn more about the relevant legal issues concerning assistive reproductive technologies, including making sure that gestational carrier and traditional agreements are legally binding and that the proper intended parents will be designated the legal parents, contact an experienced family attorney at the Colorado law offices of Grob & Eirich, LLC.
 At Grob & Eirich, LLC, we are dedicated to advancing and protecting the interests of intended parents by:

 - Offering informative, advisory consultations that cover all options, address issues you may not have considered, and allow time to discuss questions and concerns;